tbranyen/diffhtml/README.md

   npm install diffhtml-static-sync
   ```

-  A work-in-progress static HTML server that automatically reloads your markup
+  **Highly Experimental:** A work-in-progress static HTML server that automatically
-  as you save using Web Sockets.
+  reloads your markup as you save using Web Sockets.

 * [diffhtml-devtools](/packages/diffhtml-devtools)